awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 **A delegated administrator can manage a maximum of 5000 members\.**
 There is a limit of 5000 member accounts per GuardDuty delegated administrator\.
 However, there could be more than 5000 accounts in your organization\.
 The number of **All** accounts in your organization is displayed on the **Accounts** page of the GuardDuty console\.
-If you exceed 5000 member accounts you will receive a notification through CloudWatch, Personal Health Dashboard, and in an email to the delegated administrator account\.
+If you exceed 5000 member accounts you will receive a notification through CloudWatch, AWS Personal Health Dashboard, and in an email to the delegated administrator account\.

 **A delegated administrator is Regional\.**
 Unlike AWS Organizations, GuardDuty is a Regional service\.
 This means that GuardDuty delegated administrators, and their member accounts must be added in each desired Region for account management through AWS Organizations to be active in every Region\.
 In other words, if the organization management account designates a delegated administrator for GuardDuty in only US East \(N\.
 Virginia\) that delegated administrator will only manage member accounts added in that Region\.
 For more information on Regions in GuardDuty see [Regions and endpoints](guardduty_regions.md)\.